 Purchasing life insurance is often considered one of the best ways to ensure that we don’t leave our loved ones with a large amount of debt and unmanageable ongoing monthly expenses.
-Without proper life insurance protection you will be putting your family in a bind if something unforseen were to happen to you.
+Without proper life insurance protection, you will be putting your family in a bind if something unforeseen were to happen to you.

 Many of us past the age of 55 assume we do not need life insurance, but nothing could be farther from the truth.
-In addition, many seniors incorrectly assume that they can’t qualify for a life insurance plan; or the plan will be out of their budget.
+Also, many seniors incorrectly assume that they can’t qualify for a life insurance plan; or they can’t afford it.

 There are many life insurance policy options for seniors today that can provide affordable coverage to meet a wide variety of different needs.
-Prior to shopping for life insurance, seniors should have an idea of their specific needs, as well as what types of plans are available for them.
+Before shopping for life insurance, seniors should have an idea of their specific needs, as well as what types of plans are available for them.

 Why Seniors Need Life Insurance